Default S3 method

 mode

 an integer specifying the method of calculation.
-If mode is 1, the centralization constraints are treated as penalties for the least squares problem.
+If mode is 1, the centering constraints are treated as penalties for the least squares problem.
 If mode is 2, the constraints are used to reduce the number of free parameters.

 method